hypatiafsa/.github/support.md

 # Support for Hypatia

+Thank you for helping us improve Hypatia and being part of our community!
-All Hypatia projects use GitHub Issues to track bugs and feature requests.
+All Hypatia projects use GitHub Issues to track both bugs and feature requests.

-- **Search Existing Issues:**
+Please, take a moment to read through the following guidelines.

+## Guidelines for Filing Issues

+### 1. Search Existing Issues

-Before filing a new issue, please search the existing issues to ensure it has not already been reported.
+Before filing a new issue:

+- Browse or search through the existing issues in the appropriate repository.
+- Ensure that your issue has not already been reported or addressed.

-This helps reduce duplicates and keeps the issue tracker clean.
+This helps avoid duplicates and keeps the issue tracker clean and organised.

-- **File a New Issue:**
+### 2. File a New Issue

+If your issue has not been reported yet:

-For all new issues, file your bug or feature request as a new Issue in the appropriate repository.
+- Create a new issue in the relevant repository.

-Thank you for helping us improve Hypatia!
+- Clearly describe your bug or feature request.
+  In particular, include:
+  - Steps to reproduce the bugs;
+  - Use cases or benefits for the new features;
+  - Relevant documents, logs, links, etc.